deathworlders/online/content/books/deathworlders/chapter-47-fallout.md

 “That’s a nava cake, babe.”

 “Yup!”
-Xiù happily scooped a dollop off her chin to lick it off her finger, then saw Allison’s expression “...I  guess it’s an acquired taste.”
+Xiù happily scooped a dollop off her chin to lick it off her finger, then saw Allison’s expression. “...I  guess it’s an acquired taste.”

 “Y’know, sometimes I can’t tell if you take being kinda-sorta Gaoian real seriously, or if you just went native.
 I mean, you even say *‘us’* when you talk about the Clan.”